Turtlecrafter81/al-guides/Operation Siren Guide.md

 ![](https://i.imgur.com/SEGUhsJ.png)

 #### Anomaly Chest:
 Inconspicuous chest which MIGHT fill the entire 5x5 area with a random weather event when opened (Flaming Sea, Frigid Waters or Whirlpools) which will also hide scanning mode from other event (e.g 4 Matrix event's hidden matrix tile).
-So it is recommended to open the chest last.
+So it is recommended to open this chest last.
+Anomaly chests can be detected using the radar and scanner as there will not be a yellow "loot" tile underneath the chest compared to regular chests.
 ![](https://i.imgur.com/jUhDs4v.png)
 ![](https://i.imgur.com/w6krEyF.png)

 #### 4 Matrix Cache:
-4 Matrix deposits surround a cache, move into the 5x5 zone of it will spawn the 4 matrixes hidden on the map (revealed with scanning mode).
-Putting matrix in will upgrade the cache content.
+4 Matrix deposits surround a cache, and moving into the 5x5 zone of the caches will spawn 4 matrixes hidden on the map (revealed with scanning mode and radar as a ?).
+Gathering and using all matrices in will upgrade the cache content.
 ![](https://i.imgur.com/i4DGdgz.png)

 #### Blockade
-If the 5x5 Square has nothing in it, expect it to be this type of room.
-Walking into the 5x5 zone will lock your fleet in and either spawn 3 module buffed fleets OR 3 gate typed devices.
+If a 5x5 room has nothing in it, expect it to be this type of room.
+Walking into the 5x5 zone will lock your fleet in and either spawn 3 module buffed fleets OR 3 gate devices.
 Defeating all the module fleets OR choosing the right gate will lift the blockade (the wrong gate will have an ambush fleet).
 In the gate version, there will also be another gate outside of the 5x5 zone.
 Moving a fleet to the one spawn outside will destroy the fake gates in the zone.
 Cannot use scanning mode to bypass the gate holograms.
 ![](https://i.imgur.com/mdiH5FQ.png)
 ![](https://i.imgur.com/eyJuggC.png)
 ![](https://i.imgur.com/JOCPghx.png)

 #### Light house:
-ONLY spawn on big maps (9 rooms).
+ONLY spawns on big maps (9 rooms).
 Using an ESD here will perform a map recon.
-If one has already used the recon using the Order -> Recon, ignore this event.
+If one has already used the recon using the Order -> Recon, ignore this tile.
 ![](https://i.imgur.com/FIL9rMc.png)

 #### Akashi's Shop: same as above